 - 5.1 Risk needs to be addressed at the point at which decisions are being taken.
-Where Members and Officers are asked to make decisions, they should be advised of the risks associated with recommendations being made.
-The training described in the preceding section will enable this to happen. - 5.2 The Board will need to demonstrate that it took reasonable steps to consider the risks involved in a decision. - 5.3 A template has been developed for use with all significant decision reports. - 5.4 There needs to be a balance struck between efficiency of the decision-making process and the need to address risk.
+Where Members and managers are asked to make decisions, they should be advised of the risks associated with recommendations being made.
+The training described in the preceding section will enable this to happen. - 5.2 The Cowick & Snaith Internal Drainage Board will need to demonstrate that they have taken reasonable steps to consider the risks involved in a decision. - 5.3 A template has been developed for use with all significant decision reports. - There needs to be a balance struck between efficiency of the decision-making process and the need to address risk.
 Risk assessment is seen to be particularly valuable in options appraisal.
-All significant decision reports to the Board or Standing Committee (including new and amended policies and strategies) should include an assessment of risk to demonstrate that risks (both threats and opportunities) have been addressed. - 5.5 This process does not guarantee that decisions will always be right, but it will demonstrate that the risks have been considered and the evidence will support this.
+All significant reports to the Board (including new and amended policies and strategies) should include an assessment of risk to demonstrate that risks (both threats and opportunities) have been considered. - 5.5 This process does not guarantee that decisions will always be right but it will demonstrate that the risks have been considered and the evidence will support this.